partiql/partiql-ir-generator/README.md

 ## API Status

-PIG is usable now but its API and the API of the generated Kotlin code is under development and might change.
+PIG is fully feature now but its API and the API of the generated Kotlin code is under development and might change.

 ## PIG's Type Domain Modeling Language

-A simple DSL based on the [Ion text format](https://amzn.github.io/ion-docs/docs/spec.html) is used to define a type universe.
+A simple DSL (domain specific language) based on the [Ion text format](https://amzn.github.io/ion-docs/docs/spec.html) is used to define a type universe.
 Within a type universe, the developer defines one or more type domains, each of which consists of a number of `product`, `record` and `sum` type definitions.
 Together, these type definitions describe the complete structure of a tree and comprise all the data used to generate the code listed in the previous section.

 > **A Note About Terminology**
 >
 > Although PIG currently only generates code for Kotlin, In the future PIG will generate source code for other
 > languages.
 Thus, we felt we should avoid terms like "enum", "class", "struct", since these all have different
 > meanings unique to each language.

 Each type definition consists of a name and zero or more definitions for its elements.
 The element definition consists of a name and data type.

 ### `product` Types

+PIG's `product` types are named after the same from [type theory](https://en.wikipedia.org/wiki/Type_theory#Product_Type).
+Conceptually, `product`s are tuples, represented as a `class` in Kotlin.

 Here is a simple example of a tree definition that uses only a single `product` type.